higgi13425/rmrwr-book/_book/io48j-extension-plots.md

  - learn how and why to use waffle plots
  - learn how and when to use alluvial plots
  - learn how and when to use lollipop plots
- -learn how and when to use dumbbell plots
+ - learn how and when to use dumbbell plots
+ - learn how and when to use spaghetti plots

 ## Packages Needed for this chapter

 You will need {tidyverse}, {medicaldata}, {waffle}, {ggalluvial}, {ggalt}, {ggrepel}, {ggforce}, {ggalt}, {ggtext}. {ggsignif}, {ggbump}, {survminer}, {ggcorrplot}, {plotROC}, {directlabels}, {geomtextpath}, {ggheatmap}, {ggQC}, {ggupset}, {plotly}, and {gganimate}.